ahaborte918/vpn/README.md

 </p>
 <p>

-NOTE: For the Username and Password we created our own credentials.
+NOTE: for the Username and Password we created our own credentials (as shown in EXAMPLE 2C).

 </p>
 <br />